near/community/meetings/transaction-runtime-wg.md

-# Transaction Runtime Work Group Agenda and Notes
+# Runtime and Friends Work Group Agenda and Notes
 This thread contains agenda and/or summary of the regular Transaction Runtime sync meeting.
 Please propose agenda items through the PRs and Issues.

 The scope of the transaction runtime is the following: